Fairy Tale King Ludwig II of Bavaria: Mad or Murdered?

 Was he insane?

 Whether he was insane is still hotly debated.
 He certainly was eccentric, reclusive, and perhaps not really in touch with reality, but this does not mean he was medically insane.
-The psychiatrict He was also homosexual at a time when not all people were accepting of such things.
-A King was also supposed to produce heirs.
+He was also homosexual at a time when not all people were accepting of such things.
+This was a particular problem as a King was supposed to produce heirs.
 No doubt this contributed to the impression of insanity.

 Circumstances of Death